New character ‘Purple’ joins M&M’s candy lineup

 According to candymaker Mars, Incorporated, Purple is intended to “represent acceptance and inclusivity.”

-Described as a permanent addition to the candy lineup, Purple is featured in a new music video and single called “I’m Just Gonna Be Me.”
+Described as a permanent addition to the character lineup, Purple is featured in a new music video and single called “I’m Just Gonna Be Me.”

 A portion of the proceeds from sales of the track will go toward Sing for Hope, a nonprofit that “harnesses the power of the arts to bring hope, connection and purpose to millions of people around the world through music,” the company said.

-Purple joins an M&M’s lineup that already includes Red, Yellow, Orange, Brown, Blue and Green.
+Purple joins an M&M’s lineup that already includes Red, Orange, Brown, Blue, Green and of course Yellow — her fellow peanut M&M.